Deploy a Matrix Server

 Appendix A: Federation

 Federation is what makes Matrix decentralized.
 When your server federates with another server, members on your server can join rooms on the other server, send direct messages to its users, and participate in shared spaces.
-The conversation data is replicated across both servers.
+The conversation data replicates across both servers.

 Your server federates by default.
 The serve_server_wellknown: true setting in homeserver.yaml tells Synapse to serve the .well-known/matrix/server endpoint, which tells other servers where to find yours.
 Since your traffic goes through a Cloudflare tunnel, federation works without opening any additional ports.